lukstafi/curious-ocaml/old_lectures_as_book.md

    1. *One of the remaining tests on grandchildren is also unnecessary.
       Rewrite* `*ins*` *so that it never tests the color of nodes not on the search path.*
-# Chapter 6
-Functional Programming

-Lecture 6: Folding and Backtracking
+# Lecture 6: Folding and Backtracking

 Mapping and folding.Backtracking using lists.
 Constraint solving.